cesswhite/landinuxt/content/instructions.md

 - **Nuxt Marquee**
 - **Vue Use Motion**

+We will added more modules and Nuxt Libraries in the future

 ## Installing Nuxt UI v3 🔧

 To get started, you need to install Nuxt UI v3.
 Follow the official setup guide: